 Rabbit Hybridoma Development

 Rabbit hybridomas, however, are difficult to make.
-Both rabbit-mouse hetero-hybridomas, derived from fusion of rabbit splenocytes with mouse myeloma cells, and rabbit homo-hybridomas, derived from fusion of rabbit splenocytes with rabbit plasmacytoma cells, showed low growth rates, low antibody yields, and gradual losses of antibody secretion.
+Either rabbit-mouse hetero-hybridomas, derived from fusion of rabbit splenocytes with mouse myeloma cells, or rabbit homo-hybridomas, derived from fusion of rabbit splenocytes with rabbit plasmacytoma cells, showed cellular senescence and extremely low growth rates, which often led to a very small number of stable clones being established (<50 clones per rabbit spleen), largely owing to chromosomal instability of rabbit B cells after cell fusion and genetic recombination.

-BiCell Scientific Inc has developed a serum-free culturing method that supports the rapid growth of rabbit hybridomas and the stable production of rabbit monoclonal antibodies.
+BiCell Scientific Inc has developed a cell fusion technique and a serum-free culturing method to support the the rapid growth of rabbit hybridomas and the stable production of rabbit monoclonal antibodies.
+Our fusion technique can generate 1,000-5,000 stable clones from each rabbit spleen.
 Our rabbit hybridoma culturing approach is included into rabbit monoclonal antibody service in Custom Antibodies.

 rabbit-hybridoma-image-1